Marketing for Photographers in 2024

 My absolute favorite resource for this is Convertkit, and I’ve tried multiple email service providers for my photography business and this one is by far the best.
 It allows me to set up freebies, landing pages, and pop-ups that get more people on my list every day.

-5. Offer Freebies on your website
+5. Offer Freebies on your photography website

 Create freebies using the knowledge you have in your business.
 This kind of work helps to set you up for success from the beginning and your following will continue to grow as well as your opportunities.
 Sharing information or answering questions with a guide also helps leads to trust you as the authority and expert.

 I stick these into blog posts or as stand-alone landing pages using Convertkit to help me get their email address.
+These are a great way to promote your business.
+I am personally a huge fan of email marketing and love watching my list grow.

 6. Use the power of scarcity